Configure the Pinniped Supervisor to use Okta as an OIDC provider

 Limit access to selected groupsto restrict which Okta users can log in to Kubernetes using this integration.

 - Save the app and make note of the Client ID and Client secret.
+If you chose to create a

 - Navigate to the Sign On tab > OpenID Connect ID Token and click